wclewett/sql_challenge/README.md

 ![ERD Snapshot](https://github.com/wclewett/sql_challenge/blob/master/EmployeeSQL/erd/ERD.png)

 ## Database Creation
-The employee database is created in PostgresSQL by first creating schemas for each table and then importing the respective CSV files.
+The employee database was created in PostgresSQL by first creating schemas for each table and then importing the respective CSV files.
 See [Table Creation](https://github.com/wclewett/sql_challenge/blob/master/EmployeeSQL/scripts/sql/create_tables.sql) for specific code.
+Primary keys were as follows: Department Number, Title Id, and Employee Number.

 ## SQL Queries
-The next step in the analysis is to run a few SQL queries to get a better handle of the database.
+The next step in the analysis was to run a few SQL queries to get a better handle of the database.
 The below queries were ran on the employee database:

 1. List the following details of each employee: employee number, last name, first name, sex, and salary.
 2. List first name, last name, and hire date for employees who were hired in 1986.